Table of Contents ×

 You can help them ease their nerves by setting their expectations and what they will face in the office.

-This kind of training video from Cuddle+Kind is a perfect example for that.
+This kind of training video from Cuddle+Kind is a perfect example of that.

 The video shows a day in the life of a customer service agent at Cuddle+Kind.